Elevate Holistics: A Telemedicine Service Leveling the Playing Field for Cannabis Patients

 For over a century, the healthcare industry has been trying to figure out how to bring care to those who need it most.
 Marginalized patients are those with little-to-no access to care, or who feel alienated from care.
 For example, Elevate Holistics serves rural, elderly, homebound, and veteran patients who might not otherwise have resources or access to medical cannabis certification.
 How do we do it?
 With telemedicine.

-We are a HIPAA compliant platform with doctors that are passionate about cannabis medicine.
+We are a industry standard security and compliance compliant platform with doctors that are passionate about cannabis medicine.
 For them, telemedicine is a tool in the practice of medicine that does not change the standard of care.
 Telemedicine provides equal rights for patients to access medical marijuana.

 But some Missouri legislators want to ban those rights.
 Now more than ever—with the coronavirus outbreak; with so many veterans in need; with a rapidly increasing elderly population; and in a state that is predominantly rural—telemedicine is vital to Missouri medical marijuana patients.
 To prohibit it would be unconstitutional.